lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about.md

 In 2013 I started writing a personal blog, [The Digital Cat](http://blog.thedigitalcatonline.com/), and after having published many Python-related posts I began working on a post that would show other programmers the beauty of the clean architecture concepts.
 This post is "Clean Architectures in Python: a step by step example", published in 2016, and it was well received by the Python community.
 For a couple of years I considered expanding the post, but I couldn't find the time to do it, and in the meanwhile I realised that many things I wrote had to be corrected, clarified, or simply updated.

-When I finally began doing it I also realised that other posts that I wrote could clarify parts of the methodology used in developing a project based on the clean architecture, like the introductions to TDD.
+When I finally began doing it I also realised that other posts that I wrote could clarify parts of the methodology used in developing a project based on the clean architecture, like the introduction to TDD.
 So I thought that maybe a book could be the best way to present the whole picture in a proper way, and from that moment I started working on what you are reading now.

 This book is the product of many hours spent thinking, experimenting, studying, and making mistakes.
 I couldn't have written it without the help of many people, some of whom I don't even know, who provided free documentation, free software, free help.